Virginia Beach declares state of emergency due to expected flooding from Ian's remnants - KESQ

 Wind advisories and heavy surf advisories are also in effect over much of region with wind gusts up to 50 mph, along with 8- to 12-foot waves battering the coast.

+“Essentially, low tides will be like high tides, to put in into perspective,” Tiffany Russell said in an email.

+The city has high-water vehicles and a marine team ready to deploy, she added.

-Virginia Beach Emergency Management Coordinator Danielle Progen warned in the release of the seriousness of the expected flooding.
+The expected flooding is serious, Virginia Beach Emergency Management Coordinator Danielle Progen warned in the news release.

 “Forecasters expect inundation of up to three feet above ground which would make for some of the worst flooding conditions the area has seen in at least a decade,” she said.